WICG/anonymous-iframe/README.md

-Anonymous iframe
+Iframe credentialless
 ================

-**Anonymous iframe** gives developers a way to load documents in third party iframe using a new and ephemeral context.
+**Iframe credentialless** gives developers a way to load documents in third party iframe using a new and ephemeral context.
 In return, the [Cross-Origin-Embedder-Policy](https://wicg.github.io/cross-origin-embedder-policy/) (COEP) embedding rules can be lifted.

 This way, developers using COEP can now embed third party iframes that do not.

+> :warning: This used to be `Anonymous iframe`, before addressing https://github.com/WICG/anonymous-iframe/issues/5

 Documents
 =========